 - Botswana is also an apt economic metaphor for Wakanda: an arid, landlocked country which discovered natural resources and parlayed this into lasting economic growth.
-This photo of Gabarone shows what the Wakandan capital of Central Wakanda might look like today.
+This photo of Gaborone shows what the Wakandan capital of Central Wakanda might look like today.
 (But unless the Wakandan government found a way to turn alkaline Lake Turkana into a viable source of irrigation water, the rest of the country probably looks like this, rather than the lush jungle from Captain America’s post-credits scene.)

 - My single biggest criticism of Captain America’s portrayal of Wakanda has to do with its language policy.
-The film’s “Wakandan” is actually Xhosa, spoken by South African actor Daniel Kani, who plays T’Challa’s father T’Chaka.
+The film’s “Wakandan” is actually Xhosa, spoken by South African actor John Kani, who plays T’Challa’s father T’Chaka.
 South Africa, mind you, is roughly 2000 miles away from northern Kenya.
 It’s the equivalent of having Queen Elizabeth chatting to Prince Charles in Russian.
 The two languages actually in widespread use in northern Kenya are Turkana (to the west of the lake) and Oromo (to the east).
 These are members of entirely different language families and are not mutually intelligible, so Wakanda would need some type of lingua franca.
 The most obvious candidate is Swahili, which plays this role throughout east Africa.
 Globalization also makes English attractive.

 - Alternatively, it’s possible that some earlier generation of Wakandan rulers did have an inordinate fondness for Xhosa and decided to transition the entire country to a new language.
 Xhosa is from yet another language family and would not be understood by Turkana or Oromo speakers, so this would require a great deal of commitment (and possibly some coercion) on the part of the government.
 The process might have been similar to Rwanda’s English-first policy, or the revival of Hebrew in Israel.
 However, both of these decisions came out of specific types of post-conflict nation-building, and they remain very rare occurrences overall.
 (Note here that I’m not discussing situations where colonized states were forced to adopt colonial languages, which is by far the most common reason for national linguistic change in Africa.
 We’ve already assumed that Wakanda wasn’t colonized, by the Xhosa or anyone else.)